Singapore company registration: A comprehensive guide

 If the projected annual revenue of your company exceeds SGD 1 million, you need to register for the Goods and Services Tax (GST), which is known as Value Added Tax (VAT) or Sales Tax in other countries.
 GST-registered companies need to charge this tax (currently 7%) to their clients on the goods and services provided, and remit this amount to the tax authorities.
 For further details on GST, refer to our Singapore GST guide.

-Finally, the Singapore Companies Act mandates certain annual filing requirements and formalities for incorporated Singapore companies.
+Finally, the Singapore Companies Act mandates certain annual filing requirements and formalities for registered Singapore companies.
 For more details on this, see our guide on annual filing requirements for Singapore companies.